01 of 05

 You have a food stain on your tablecloth.
 What do you do?
 Grab your iPhone and look for advice on what to do?
 Or, reach into the cabinet and grab an easy-to-use stain removal product?

-In the past, women grabbed a washboard and a bar of soap and scrubbed the stain until it was gone or until the fabric tore.
+In the past, women grabbed a washboard and a bar of soap and scrubbed the stain until it was gone or until the fabric ripped.
 Or, they gave up and let the stain remain.
 We have so many more options today.
-Information is readily available, commercial products perform amazingly well and our washers do almost all of the... work.
+Information is readily available, commercial products perform amazingly well, and our washers do almost all of... the work.

 04 of 05

-I know most of us hate to iron.
+Most of us hate to iron.
 Fortunately, we have new fabrics that require little, if any, ironing.
-We also have high-performance, lightweight, easy to use irons.
+We also have high performance, lightweight, easy to use irons.
 No more heating the irons in the ashes or on the stove top.
-No more filling the iron with hot coals - and refilling - and refilling.
+No more filling the iron with hot coals over and over.

-If you need some help selecting the best iron and ironing board for your needs, here are a few articles to help you on your way:Continue to 5 of 5 below.
+If you need some help selecting the best iron and ironing board for your needs, here are some tips to make ironing easier:Continue to 5 of 5 below.

 05 of 05

 This clothes steamer is one of my favorite vintage laundry pieces.
-Imagine trying to maneuver this thing over a garment.
-I think the easier way would be to set it on a table and move the garment.
+Imagine trying to maneuver this heavy thing filled with hot steaming water up and down a garment to remove wrinkles.
+I think it would be easier to set the steamer on a table and move the garment.
 Happy to say that I don't have to figure that out.

-If you hate ironing but still want wrinkle-free clothes, a modern clothes steamer may be what you need.
-Here are some articles to help you select and use a clothes steamer:
+If you hate ironing but still want wrinklefree clothes, a modern clothes steamer may be what you need.
+Take a look at these articles to help you select and use a clothes steamer: